Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 Since their discovery, anisotropies in the CMB have contributed significantly to defining our cosmological model and measuring its key parameters.
 The standard model of cosmology is based upon a spatially flat, expanding Universe whose dynamics are governed by General Relativity and dominated by cold dark matter and a cosmological constant ($\Lambda$).
 The seeds of structure have Gaussian statistics and form an almost scale-invariant spectrum of adiabatic fluctuations.

 \Planck's measurements of the cosmological parameters derived from the nominal mission are presented and discussed in \citet{planck2013-p11}.
 The most important conclusion from this paper is the excellent agreement between the \planck\ temperature spectrum at high $\ell$ and the predictions of the $\Lambda$CDM model.
-All of our current observations can be fit remarkably well by a six parameter $\Lambda$CDM model and we provide strong constraints on deviations from this model.
-The best-fit cosmological parameters are not affected by foreground modeling uncertainties and the best-fit model provides an excellent fit to the spectra from \planck, ACT and SPT (see Fig.~\ref{FigAllCMBExps}).
-The ACT and SPT bandpowers plotted are from \cite{2013arXiv1302.1841C}.
+All of our current observations can be fit remarkably well by a six parameter $\Lambda$CDM model (see Table~\ref{tab:params} for definitions), and we provide strong constraints on deviations from this model.
+The best-fit cosmological parameters are not affected by foreground modeling uncertainties, and the best-fit model provides an excellent fit to the spectra from \planck, ACT, and SPT (see Fig.~\ref{FigAllCMBExps}).
+The ACT and SPT spectra are from \cite{2013arXiv1302.1841C}.

 In some cases we find significant changes compared to previous CMB experiments, as discussed in detail in \citet{planck2013-p11}.
-In particular, when we compare models based on CMB data only we find that the \Planck\ best-fit model retrieves lower $\Omega_\Lambda$ (by $\sim$6\,\%), higher $\Omega_{baryons}$ (by $\sim$9\,\%), and higher $\Omega_{CDM}$ (by $\sim$18\,\%) than the corresponding WMAP9\footnote{We compare the model [\Planck\ +WP+highL] of Table 5 in \citet{planck2013-p11} with [WMAP+eCMB] of Table 4 of \citet{hinshaw2012}. } model.
+In particular, when we compare models based on CMB data only we find that the \Planck\ best-fit model retrieves lower $\Omega_\Lambda$ (by $\sim$6\,\%), higher $\Omega_{\rm baryons}$ (by $\sim$9\,\%), and higher $\Omega_{\rm CDM}$ (by $\sim$18\,\%) than the corresponding WMAP9\footnote{We compare the model [\Planck\ +WP+highL] of Table 5 in \citet{planck2013-p11} with [WMAP+eCMB] of Table 4 of \citet{hinshaw2012}. } model.
 However, when adding BAO to both sets of data, the gap reduces by a factor of $\sim$3 in all three components.

-Among the constraints that we are able to determine, several are notable.
-The angular size of the acoustic scale is determined to better than $0.1\,\%$, as $\theta_\star=(1.19355\pm 0.00078)^\circ$, which leads to a $0.3\,\%$ constraint in the $\Omega_{\rm m}-h-\Omega_{\rm b}h^2$ subspace for $\Lambda$CDM models \citep[all confidence intervals are $68\,\%$;][]{planck2013-p11}.
-For $\Lambda$CDM the matter and baryon densities are well determined, with the latter being consistent with recent results from big-bang nucleosynthesis.
+Among the constraints that we determine, several are notable.
+The angular size of the acoustic scale is determined to $0.06\,\%$, as $\theta_\star=(1.19355\pm 0.00078)^\circ$, which leads to a $0.3\,\%$ constraint in the $\Omega_{\rm m}-h-\Omega_{\rm b}h^2$ subspace for $\Lambda$CDM models \citep[all confidence intervals are $68\,\%$;][]{planck2013-p11}.
+For $\Lambda$CDM, the matter and baryon densities are well determined, with the latter being consistent with recent results from big-bang nucleosynthesis (BBN).
 We find excellent consistency with BBN even in extensions to the six-parameter model.
-The predictions of the baryon density from these two methods involve all of the known forces of nature and this highly non-trivial consistency provides strong evidence for the universality of those laws.
+The predictions of the baryon density from these two methods involve all of the known forces of nature, and this highly non-trivial consistency provides strong evidence for the universality of those laws.